Disgrace: Plot

 Dismissed from his teaching position, he takes refuge on his lesbian daughter Lucy's farm in the Eastern Cape.
 For a time, his daughter's influence and natural rhythms of the farm promise to harmonise his discordant life; for example, in attending farmers markets where Lucy sells her wares, and in working with Petrus, a polygamously-married black African whose farm borders Lucy's and who nominally works for Lucy as a "dog-man" (Lucy boards dogs).
 But the balance of power in the country is shifting.
 Shortly after becoming comfortable with rural life, he is forced to come to terms with the aftermath of an attack on the farm.
 Three men, who claim to need Lucy's phone to call for aid for a sick relative, force their way into the farmhouse.
-The men rape Lucy and attempt to kill David by setting him on fire.
-In addition, they also shoot the caged dogs which Lucy is boarding, an action which David later muses was done since black people in South Africa are taught to fear dogs as symbols of white power and oppression.
-The men drive off in David's car: it is never recovered and they are never caught, although police once contact David to come pick up "his" car, which is in fact evidently not his car (different colour and registration number, different sound system).
-To David's relief, newspapers spell Lurie's name inaccurately ("Lourie"), meaning nothing will tie his disgraced academic persona to the news story describing the attack on his daughter's farm.
+The men rape Lucy and attempt to kill Lurie by setting him on fire.
+In addition, they also shoot the caged dogs which Lucy is boarding, an action which Lurie later muses was done since black people in South Africa are taught to fear dogs as symbols of white power and oppression.
+The men drive off in Lurie's car: it is never recovered and they are never caught, although police once contact Lurie to come pick up "his" car, which is in fact evidently not his car (different colour and registration number, different sound system).
+To Lurie's relief, newspapers spell his name inaccurately ("Lourie"), meaning nothing will tie his disgraced academic persona to the news story describing the attack on his daughter's farm.

 Lucy becomes apathetic and agoraphobic after the attack.
-David presses her to report the full circumstances to the police, but she does not.
-Lucy does not want to, and in fact does not, discuss the attack with David until much later.
-The relationship between Lucy and David begins to show strain as the two recover from the attack in different ways.
-Lurie begins work with Bev Shaw, a friend of Lucy's, who keeps an animal shelter and frequently euthanizes animals, which David then disposes of.
-Shaw has an affair with Lurie, despite David finding her physically unattractive.
-Meanwhile, David suspects Petrus being complicit in the attack.
+Lurie presses her to report the full circumstances to the police, but she does not.
+Lucy does not want to, and in fact does not, discuss the attack with Lurie until much later.
+The relationship between Lucy and Lurie begins to show strain as the two recover from the attack in different ways.
+Lurie begins work with Bev Shaw, a friend of Lucy's, who keeps an animal shelter and frequently euthanizes animals, which Lurie then disposes of.
+Lurie has an affair with Shaw, despite finding her physically unattractive.
+Meanwhile, Lurie suspects Petrus being complicit in the attack.
 This suspicion is strengthened when one of the attackers, a young man named Pollux, attends one of Petrus's parties and is claimed by Petrus as a kinsman.
-Lucy refuses to take action against Pollux, and she and David simply leave the party.
-As the relationship between Lucy and David deteriorates, David decides to discontinue living with his daughter and return to Cape Town.
+Lucy refuses to take action against Pollux, and she and Lurie simply leave the party.
+As the relationship between Lucy and Lurie deteriorates, he decides to stop living with his daughter and return to Cape Town.